Located in Seaforth, Ontario, Gateway is the only community-driven rural health research institute in Canada.

 CONTACT US AT 519-600-5195

-Gateway Rural Health Research Institute (Gateway) aims to improve the health and quality of life of rural residents through research, education and communication.
+Gateway Centre of Excellence in Rural Health (Gateway) aims to improve the health and quality of life of rural residents through research, education and communication.

 Gateway’s vision is to build a centre of excellence dedicated to advancing rural health teaching and community-based research across the Huron-Perth-Bruce-Grey region in order to: